Group that advises gov't watchdog is disbanded, members say

 AP Business Writer

-NEW YORK (AP) - Members of a group of outside experts required by law to meet twice a year with the Consumer Financial Protection Bureau said Wednesday that the group has been dissolved by CFPB head Mick Mulvaney.
+NEW YORK (AP) - The head of the Consumer Financial Protection Bureau dissolved a group of outside experts that acts as an important sounding board for the watchdog agency on economic and financial issues as well as policy.

-Bureau officials told the 25 members of the Consumer Advisory Board on Wednesday morning that they will be replaced and the board will be reconstituted, according to two of board members who were on a morning conference call.
-An email on behalf of Mulvaney was also sent to board members telling them that their services were no longer required.
+Bureau officials told the 25 members of the Consumer Advisory Board on Wednesday that they will be replaced and the board will be reconstituted, according to two of board members who were on a morning conference call.
+An email to board members on behalf of Acting Director Mick Mulvaney confirmed the actions.

-"Everyone on the board has been fired," said Judith Fox, a professor at Notre Dame Law School who sat on the board for three years.
+"Everyone on the board has been fired," said Judith Fox, a professor of consumer law at Notre Dame Law School who sat on the board for three years.

+The law that created the CFPB mandates that bureau officials meet with the advisory board at least twice a year.
+But the meetings have repeatedly been cancelled under Mulvaney, who has steered the bureau in a more industry-friendly direction since taking charge late last year.

-The advisory board, under the Obama administration, acted as a group of experts CFPB officials could talk with about coming trends or proposed regulation.
+The advisory board, under the Obama administration, acted as a group of experts bureau officials could talk with about economic issues, trends in the industry or the bureau's proposed regulations.
 It is basically the only group of outside experts that the CFPB director is required to interact with by law.

 The board will be reconstituted in the fall, Fox said.
 None of the current members of the board will be eligible to apply.
-Members of two other boards that also provide outside expertise would also be replaced.
+Members of two other boards that also provide outside expertise would also be reconstituted as well.

 Ken Sweet covers banks and the Consumer Financial Protection Bureau for The Associated Press.
 Follow him on Twitter at @kensweet.